As revealed to God’s Messenger

 You have to slow your life down and learn to be still so that you can hear the deeper voice of Knowledge within you and so you will have the presence of mind to recognize the great miracles of your life.

 You have to do fewer things but with a greater awareness and participation.
-All this frantic running around trying to have and be and do all these things is keeping you from experiencing not only the great value of life, but an awareness of the deeper Knowledge that lives within you.
+All this frantic running around, trying to have and be and do all these things is keeping you from experiencing not only the great value of life, but an awareness of the deeper Knowledge that lives within you.

 If your life is more simple, then you are able to experience it more fully and more happily.
 If your mind is not constantly caught up in striving after things or chasing romance or trying to acquire wealth and advantage, you can begin to experience gratitude.

-Sit quietly in your room and look at everything in the room and think about what it took to create that—the labor it took to create that, the invention that it took to create such a thing, the transportation that brought it to you, the availability of it for you, the fact that you could purchase it and what value it could give you and does give you every day.
+Sit quietly in your room and look at everything in the room and think about what it took to create that—the labor it took to create it, the invention that it took to create such a thing, the transportation that brought it to you, the availability of it for you, the fact that you could purchase it, and what value it could give you and does give you every day.

 This is a whole different way of being with life.
 It is being with life.
 Instead of racing through life trying to fulfill your wish list, you are now being with life.
-You are tending to what is real, not to what is imaginary.
+You are tending to what is real, not what is imaginary.
 You are slowing your mind down so that it can see and recognize the very things in your environment that you hardly ever think of.

 Ultimately, this gratitude is towards God because that is where your natural gratitude will go when you begin to take stock of the miracles of your life.

-As you begin to discern the deeper Knowledge that God has placed within you to guide you, to protect you and to lead you to a greater experience of being in the world, this gratitude will grow, and you will feel that you are moving in a greater direction rather than merely surviving day by day.
+As you begin to discern the deeper Knowledge that God has placed within you to guide you, to protect you and to lead you to a greater experience of being in the world, this gratitude will grow.
+And you will feel that you are moving in a greater direction rather than merely surviving day by day.

 The gratitude that emerges out of the recognition that you are here for a greater purpose and that you do not have to control this purpose or understand it to be able to participate in it fully—that is the cause of gratitude and joyfulness.